-How will we see innovation within financial services and other critical industries evolve during the pandemic?
+How will we see innovation within financial services during COVID-19?

 The world economy has slowed in response to the recent novel coronavirus pandemic.
 Tourism, food and beverage, and travel businesses have shuttered their physical and virtual doors, for the most part.
 Some critical industries soldier on either with business as (nearly) usual or in a more virtual capacity.
 This unexpected economic condition may cause the accelerated adoption of new and emerging technologies.